ToveLissner/MissLissner/server/README.md

    cd server
    ```

-2. Create a .env file in the project root and add the following line to set the server port:
+2. **Create a .env file in the server directory and add the following line to set the server port:**

    PORT={yourChoiceOfPortNumber}